 Ibid.

 Id., p.
 27, § 1.6.4.
 The CVDRMP’s Summary Representative Monitoring Report does not explain what “proper” rates are, but it appears from the context that it may be referring generally to agronomic rates.
 Because agronomic rates are used for efficient crop production, they are not necessarily protective of groundwater quality.
 We believe that, in many cases, the application of dairy manure at agronomic rates would not comply with the Nitrogen Discharge Limit.
+We also caution that the Central Valley Water Board would need to establish an enforceable numeric land application rate that must be achieved as an element of the whole-farm nitrogen balance concept if it chooses to use whole-farm nitrogen balance as an interim land application requirement.